 There are 9 main classes of dangerous goods.
-Dangerous goods can present 1 or more of the hazards represented by Class 1 to 9.
-Some classes are split into divisions.
+Dangerous goods can present 1 or more of the hazards represented by Class 1 to 9 with some classes split into divisions.

-Safety Data Sheets (SDS) are usually available from the manufacturer for specific chemicals and dangerous goods.
+You can find safety data sheets (SDS) available from the manufacturer for specific chemicals and dangerous goods.
 They are a useful tool for people to ensure that they are sending the goods under the correct classification.
+Contact the manufacturer if you don’t have an SDS for a dangerous good.

 Companies manufacturing their own products will often require a chemist or other specialist to determine that the product is correctly classified.